tusen-ai/Anchor3DLane/README.md

 # Citation
 If you find this repo useful for your research, please cite
 ```
-@article{anchor3dlane,
+@inproceedings{huang2023anchor3dlane,
+  title = {Anchor3DLane: Learning to Regress 3D Anchors for Monocular 3D Lane Detection},
   author = {Huang, Shaofei and Shen, Zhenwei and Huang, Zehao and Ding, Zi-han and Dai, Jiao and Han, Jizhong and Wang, Naiyan and Liu, Si},
-  title     = {Anchor3DLane: Learning to Regress 3D Anchors for Monocular 3D Lane Detection},
-  journal   = {arXiv preprint arXiv:2301.02371},
+  booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year = {2023}
 }
 ```
 # Contact
-For questions about our paper or code, please contact [Shaofei Huang](mailto:nowherespyfly@gmail.com).
+For questions about our paper or code, please contact **Shaofei Huang**(nowherespyfly@gmail.com).